garfix/nligems/doc/internals.md

 To process the Intent of the sentence, it must be processed.
 This entails

+- determine feasibility
 - performing inferences
 - setting goals and executing plans
 - interaction with databases
 - updating internal state

+#### Process the Intent: Determine feasibility

+Even if an intent is understood, it is another question whether it is possible to fulfill this intent.
+The NLI must check if it is able to process the question given its capabilities.

+One thing that needs to be checked which of the knowledge bases under control has the information the user requested.
+For factual information this means selecting the knowledge base or bases that contain information of this type.
+There's no use querying the others.

+Then there are some questions that only may be answered by very specific types of knowledge bases.

+A "when" or "where" question can be answered by any knowledge base that contains time and space information.

+A "why" or "how" question can only be answered with information from a goal based knowledge base.

+A question about meta information "Can a pyramid be supported by a block?" can only be answered with information from a knowledge base with meta information.

 #### Process the Intent: Inference